abilandz/PH8124/Lecture_2/Lecture_2.md

 ssh -Y abilandz@lxplus.cern.ch
 ```

 But do you really want to type that again and again each time you want to connect to _lxplus_ at CERN?
-You can save a lot of typing, by introducing the alias for it, e.g.:
+You can save a lot of typing, by introducing the alias for it:

 ```bash
 alias lx='ssh -Y abilandz@lxplus.cern.ch'
 ```
-Here basically you have defined the abbreviation (or alias, or shortcut) for lengthy command input, and you have named it simply **lx**.
+Here basically you have defined the abbreviation (or alias, or shortcut) for lengthy command input, and you have named it **lx**.
 Now it suffices only to type in the terminal

 ```bash
 lx